Shyness is Everywhere . . . Shy/Socially Phobic Celebrities & Everyday People

 Caroline Knapp Like many shy people, Caroline didn't understand how her shyness was being interpreted by others until she overheard neighbors talking about her at a potluck dinner behind her house. http://www.salon.com/mwt/feature/1999/03/05feature.html

-Gordon Irlam Not only did Gordon choose to deal with his shyness ( (http://www.gordoni.com/shy/gordoni-2001.html) but he has helped many others do the same through one of the better resource pages on shyness: http://www.gordoni.com/shy/.
+Gordon Irlam Not only did Gordon choose to deal with his own shyness (see http://www.gordoni.com/shy/gordoni-2001.html) but he has helped many others do the same, having posted one of the earliest online resource pages on shyness: http://www.gordoni.com/shy/.

 A College Student's Guide to Overcome Shyness Written by Jonathan---"a 24 year old college student who has seen first hand what severe shyness can do to someone"---this site documents Jonathan's journey to overcome his shyness and provides tips on how you can do the same. http://www.angelfire.com/super2/overcomingshyness/index.html